NOAA-GSL/GSL-prep-chem/README.md

     fix=/gpfs/dell2/emc/obsproc/noscrub/Samuel.Trahan/prep_chem/FIXchem
     ./test_JGLOBAL_PREP_CHEM.bash 2019060100 "$scrub" "$fix"

-At the end of the script, you should see lines like these:
+When the script finishes, you should see lines like these describing the critical directories:

-    FIXME

-This path:

-    FIXME

-contains a `com` directory structure and an `nwtest` directory with scrub space.
-The final EMISDIR is in `test-link-chem/EMISDIR` within the nwtest directory.
+    Success!
+    EMISDIR: /scratch4/BMC/wrfruc/Samuel.Trahan/scrub/testchem/test.070d3bff/nwtmp/test-link-chem/EMISDIR
+    Chemistry COM: /scratch4/BMC/wrfruc/Samuel.Trahan/scrub/testchem/test.070d3bff/com
+    Scrub files: /scratch4/BMC/wrfruc/Samuel.Trahan/scrub/testchem/test.070d3bff/nwtmp

+The final results are in the `Chemistry COM` directory, which contains output to COM from prep-chem, and the `EMISDIR`, which contains the input to the forecast job.